NishthaVasisht/NishthaVasisht/README.md

 ## Hi, I'm Nishtha 👋

 I'm a Data Scientist and Full-Stack Developer passionate about turning complex problems into simple, scalable solutions.
-With a foundation in Data Analytics and a background in PHP Python and web development, I blend analytical thinking with clean, functional code.
+With a foundation in Data Analytics and a background in PHP, Python and web development, I blend analytical thinking with clean, functional code.

 ## 🌐 Socials: